distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 Clone and change into the repository as in 5.1.1.

+Some additional prerequisites may be required when compiling, depending on the target operating system.
+More information on those can be found at https://fyne.io/develop/

 Change directory into the desktop client's directory: `cd 2020-ca326-tbaltrunas-cloudstorage/code/cloud/desktop`

 Compile the software into a binary with `go build` or `make` (with the `Make` tool).